ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Evaluation Metrics}

-To quantify localization performance, building on prior works \cite{guillaro2023trufor, yu2024diffforensics}, we employ pixel-level Area Under Curve (AUC) and F1 scores to assess the accuracy on manipulation masks predictions.
-For assessing detection performance evaluation, given that ForgeryGPT operates without the need for manually set thresholds, we exclusively utilize image-level accuracy (ACC) scores.
-For other methods, a default threshold of 0.5 is applied to ensure consistency across evaluations.
+To evaluate forgery localization performance, in line with prior studies \cite{guillaro2023trufor, yu2024diffforensics}, we employ pixel-level metrics, including Area Under Curve (AUC) and F1-score, to quantify the accuracy of predicted manipulation masks.
+For image-level detection performance, ForgeryGPT operates without requiring manually set thresholds; therefore, we directly report image-level accuracy (ACC) and F1-score.
+For comparative methods that rely on thresholding, a default value of 0.5 is applied to ensure fair and consistent evaluation.